Giants Spring Training

 Parking

 The one true negative to Scottsdale Stadium's highly visible downtown location is parking.
 There is a small paved lot on the stadium's first base side, but it's not available on game day to the public.
 Many of the seemingly available spaces near the ballpark are actually reserved for hospital parking.
 An exception is the free public parking garage directly behind left field on Drinkwater Boulevard, but it fills up well before game time.
 Another good option is the Parking Corral, found in the heart of Old Town at the intersections of E 2nd Street and Brown Avenue.
 It's a free deck just a few blocks from Drinkwater and one past the Scottsdale Museum of Contemporary Art.
 More parking is scattered throughout downtown.
 The later you arrive the further away you will park.
-One way to avoid the hassle is to opt for the Giants' Trolley Shuttle.
-The free service begins 90 minutes before game time and concludes 30 minutes after the last pitch.
-A map of park and ride stops is available online.
-Full details on the shuttle can be heard by calling 480-312-7696.
+One way to avoid the hassle is to opt for Scottsdale’s free trolley service.
+The Downtown Trolley will take fans to the stadium.
+Maps of park and ride stops are available online.
+And for those who need handicapped parking, there is a free paved lot behind center field, close to Gate A, where some spaces are available for those with the proper permit.
+Otherwise, that lot is reserved for accredited media.

 Cost: Varies, from free to fee